ArtNtou/Azure-OpenAI-Chatbot-Level-1/README.md

 ## Files

-- **.env File**: The `.env` file serves as a configuration file for storing essential environment variables required by your application.
+- **.env**: The `.env` file serves as a configuration file for storing essential environment variables required by your application.
 Check the comments within the file for guidance on where to locate and define each key.

 - **load_method.py**: This file houses the file loading method, capable of reading PDF files, segmenting them into smaller chunks, and creating a vector store using ADA2 embeddings.